RichardLitt/awesome-fantasy/README.md

 A colorful, funny, and heart-warming take on the consequences of being able to change the past.
 The best word to describe this comic is delightful. - [@sunrein](https://github.com/sunrein)

-> Katie’s got it pretty good.
+> "Katie’s got it pretty good.
 She’s a talented young chef, she runs a successful restaurant, and she has big plans to open an even better one.
 Then, all at once, progress on the new location bogs down, her charming ex-boyfriend pops up, her fling with another chef goes sour, and her best waitress gets badly hurt.
 And just like that, Katie’s life goes from pretty good to not so much.
 What she needs is a second chance.
 Everybody deserves one, after all—but they don’t come easy.
 Luckily for Katie, a mysterious girl appears in the middle of the night with simple instructions for a do-it-yourself do-over:
 >
 > 1. Write your mistake
 > 2. Ingest one mushroom